What are varicose veins? What is venous disease?

 Do I need a referral from my primary doctor?

 Depending on your insurance, a referral from your physician may be needed, but it isn’t generally required of people with PPO insurance.
-Also, no physician referral is required for Bunker Vein & Imaging Center’s free varicose-vein screening.
+Also, no physician referral is required for a screening at Bunker Vein & Imaging Center.
 Because spider veins are considered an aesthetic, non-medical concern, treatment is entirely elective and also does not require a physician referral.
 If you have specific questions, give us a call at (512) 726-0599 or contact us online.

 What happens during my first visit?